dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

 .. note::
-    The following variables do not need to be changed unless DTC moves to a new web server, but they still need to be set to run the instructions
+    The following variables do not need to be changed unless DTC moves to a new web server, but they still need to be set to run the instructions.

 If you are using **bash**::